nanomsg/nng/docs/ref/api/http.md

 The {{i:`nng_http_get_header`}} returns the header value matching _key_ that was received over _conn_, or `NULL` if no such header exists.

-Thus, if _conn_ is a client connection, then this function returns the the header value sent by the server as part of a response, whereas if it is a server connection, it returns the header value sent by the client as part of the request.
+Thus, if _conn_ is a client connection, then this function returns the header value sent by the server as part of a response, whereas if it is a server connection, it returns the header value sent by the client as part of the request.